-The fear of isoflavone rests with our bodies using this plant like estrogen as actual estrogen.
+The fear of isoflavone rests with our bodies using this plant-like estrogen as actual estrogen.
 A report from Frontiers in Neuroendocrinology found that this is potentially possible.

 I should now note, we are about to wade into a controversial subject.

-We’ll be careful and rely on good old fashioned science and studies for guidance.
+We’ll be careful and rely on good old-fashioned science and studies for guidance.

-However, sometimes science can point us in a couple different and contradictory directions.
+However, sometimes science can point us in a couple of different and contradictory directions.
 When this happens, it’s important to acknowledge the uncertainty.

 Compounds in soy may act like estrogen in the body.
 Does this apply to men though?
 And do they cause “man boobs?”